jez/tunemachine/README.md

 $ mongod --dbpath ./data

 # To run, watching for changes to backend coffee files:
-NODE_ENV=development npm start
+NODE_ENV=development foreman start

 # To run, not watching for changes on the backend
-npm start
+foreman start

 # To watch and recompile frontend static assets
 npm run watch